learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 directories, what do you think my home directory _path_ is?
 In the next section, we'll ask the shell to tell us what our home directory's path is.

+If you are using the Learn In Browser IDE, your user account will be the github account name tied to Learn.

 ### Identify the Current Working Directory" With `pwd` ("print working directory")

 ```bash
 $ pwd
 ```

-**Note:** *Any time you see the* `$` *character, you shouldn't type it in.
+**Note:** _Any time you see the_ `$` _character, you shouldn't type it in.
 This is just a standard way to represent a bash prompt.
-Yours may or may not be a* `$`.
+Yours may or may not be a_ `$`.

 You should see some output describing the directory you are currently in.
 It's probably something like `/Users/byron_the_poodle`.

 The `pwd` command stands for "**p**rint **w**orking **d**irectory".
 As you "navigate" your file system, you might get lost.
 Just like wandering in a big city, you can look for street signs to find out where you are.
 The `pwd` command acts like those street signs.
 You'll never be lost again!

 We've just used `pwd` to demonstrate that when we open a `bash` session the operating system automatically "puts" us in our home directory.
 Let's now do some real "navigation."
-In the next section we'll learn to move "up" one containing directory.
+In the next section, we'll learn to move "up" one containing directory.

 ### Navigate Up One Directory in the File System